SEKOIA-IO/intake-formats/doc/format.md

 The parser transforms raw event into [structured event](structured_event.md).

-It's a vocabulary scheduling how information will be extracted from the raw event. it consists of a pipeline, setting up the sequence of data extraction, and stages, defining the construction of the structured event.
+It's a vocabulary scheduling how information will be extracted from the raw event.
+It consists of a pipeline setting up the sequence of data extraction as well as stages defining the construction of the structured event.

 The parser is written in [YAML](https://www.yaml.org) dialect.